Everest Base Camp Trek in May

 Alternative routes to Everest Base Camp Trek in May

 Summer being one of the best times of the year to trek, you can try more routes than the most popular trail to Everest Base Camp.
-Depending on your time availability and fitness, you can choose one of the following routes or combine one or more of them.
-Each of these routes takes you to Everest Base Camp.
+Also, depending on your time availability and fitness, you can choose one of the following routes or combine one or more of them.
+Overall, each of these routes takes you to Everest Base Camp.

 Three passes trek

-Three passes in this route are Kongma La pass (5,535 meters), Cho La pass (5,360 meters) and Renjo La pass (5,385 meters).
-To make through these passes, you need a good level of fitness and some pre-trek physical preparations.
+Three passes in this route are the Kongma La pass (5,535 meters), Cho La pass (5,360 meters), and Renjo La pass (5,385 meters).
+Besides, to make these passes, you need a good level of fitness and some pre-trek physical preparations.

 Remember to acclimate well for this trek.
-It is recommended to go with a guide in this challenging route than daring to go solo.
+Likewise, it is recommended to go with a guide on this challenging route than daring to go solo.

-Three passes trek is an ultimate trek of a lifetime.
+Furthermore, three passes trek is an ultimate trek of a lifetime.
 It is both challenging and magically beautiful.
-You will tick a multiple bucket list when you complete this single trek.
+However, you will tick a multiple bucket list when you complete this single trek.

 Gokyo- Cho La – Everest Base Camp Trek

 If three high passes are too much to imagine, you can easily skip one or two and still have a close experience.
-The trek to Everest Base Camp via Gokyo Cho La Pass is unique, beautiful and less strenuous than the three passes trek.
-It is still challenging, adventurous and beautiful.
+The trek to Everest Base Camp via Gokyo Cho La Pass is unique, beautiful, and less strenuous than the three passes trek.
+Also, it is still challenging, adventurous, and beautiful.

-Trekking to Gokyo lakes and surrounding area is magical.
-You will make to Everest Base Camp via Cho La pass (5,420 meters).
-You will not miss any highlights of Everest Base Camp Trek like Kalapathar (5,400 meters), Khumjung village and Gokyo Peak (5,360 meters).
+Trekking to Gokyo lakes and the surrounding area is magical.
+You will make it to Everest Base Camp via Cho La pass (5,420 meters).
+Also, you will not miss any highlights of Everest Base Camp Trek-like Kalapathar (5,400 meters), Khumjung village, and Gokyo Peak (5,360 meters).